def1ant1/RusticUI/docs/rust-ci.md

 if any violation is detected, making a11y compliance part of the standard CI pipeline.

+### Component Rendering Assertions

+Cross-framework unit tests in `mui-material` render each component and verify that the generated HTML includes the hashed CSS class and expected ARIA metadata.
+These structured assertions guard against regressions in both styling and accessibility across adapters.

 ### Documentation and Benchmarks
 ```bash
 cargo doc --no-deps --workspace